Want to live in Europe? Check out the Teaching Assistant Program in France for an entry-level job abroad!

 They constantly made me laugh, mainly because I realized that half way around the world that kids are exactly the same.

 Before teaching, I was quick to judge people.
-I though a kid was just a kid.
+I thought a kid was just a kid.
 Someone in the army meant that I couldn’t openly discuss politics with them.

 My perspective has changed in that I try to see individuals as a blank canvas.